-Beyond the Single Authority model, Recommendation 33 and its Guidelines provide a little more insight into governance options, introducing the idea of a Lead Agency for a Single Window but acknowledging that this will vary from country to country depending on legal, political and organizational issues, and may be public, private or some combination of the two (e.g. the public-private partnership in Mauritius).
-It also touches upon the varying role a Lead Agency might have in the Single Window, either simply as a coordinator (e.g. Netherlands), or a stronger operator, but does not go into further details.
+Beyond the Single Authority model, Recommendation 33 and its Guidelines provide a little more insight to governance options, introducing the idea of a Lead Agency for a Single Window but acknowledging that this will vary from country to country depending on legal, political and organisational issues and may be public, private or some combination of the two (e.g. the publicprivate partnership in Mauritius).
+It also touches upon the varying role a Lead Agency might have in the Single Window, either simply as a coordinator (e.g. Netherlands), or a stronger operator but does not go into further details.